11 Best Places in Florida to Visit – A Resident’s List

 As you travel along US Highway 1, the only major road from Key Largo to Key West, there are many things to see and do.
 The most popular are:

 Few places in the world can offer a vacation full of fun and adventure for the whole family like the Florida Keys.
-Should you choose this vacation, find more about The Ultimate Vacation in the Florida Keys.
+Should you choose this vacation, find full details about vacationing in the Florida Keys.

 The Villages – The Playground for the Over 55 Crowd